Arxi/cordova-plugin-background-mode/README.md

 "Your app declares support for audio in the UIBackgroundModes key in your Info.plist but did not include features that require persistent audio."

+Also, I removed initialization of Android flags which caused the app to stay on top of the lock screen (a change in src/android/BackgroundMode.java)

 Original readme:
 =========================